dotnet/runtime/docs/design/coreclr/jit/jit-call-morphing.md

 the argument is marked with `m_isTmp = true`.
 2. Arguments that are already marked with `m_isTmp` are treated similarly as above except we don't create an assignment for them.
+3. Some arguments may not need to have temps created, e.g. for a comma with an invariant effective value but side effects in it.
+The side effects may extracted directly to the setup node and the invariant node put in the late arg list.
-3. A `TYP_STRUCT` argument passed by value will have `m_isTmp` set to true and will use a `GT_COPYBLK` or a `GT_COPYOBJ` to perform the assignment of the temp.
+4. A `TYP_STRUCT` argument passed by value will have `m_isTmp` set to true and will use a block copy to perform the assignment of the temp.
-4. The assignment node or the CopyBlock node is referred to as `arg1 SETUP` in the JitDump.
+5. The store or the CopyBlock node is referred to as `arg1 SETUP` in the JitDump.

-For arguments that are marked as not needing a temp:
+For arguments that are marked as not requiring early evaluation:
 -----------------

 1. If this is an argument that is passed in a register, then the existing